 Box d-Number of Forms W-2c.
-Show the number of individual Forms W-2c filed with this Form W-3c or enter "-0-" if you are correcting only a previously filed Form W-3 or Form W-3SS.
+Show the number of individual Forms W-2c filed with this Form W-3c or enter

+"-0-" if you are correcting only a previously filed Form W-3 or Form W-3SS.

 Box e-Employer's Federal EIN.
-Enter the correct number assigned to you by the IRS in the following format: 00-000000.
-If you are correcting your EIN, enter the incorrect EIN you used in box h.
+Enter the correct number assigned to you by the IRS in the following format: 00-0000000.
+If you are correcting your EIN, enter the originally reported Federal EIN you used in box h.